What goes into your organics container?

-- Leaves, twigs, and small branches – up to 4 feet in length and 6 inches in diameter
+- Branches up to 4 feet long and 6 inches wide

 - Pressure-treated or painted wood